xemeds/obstruction-game/README.md

 # How to play

-The game is played on a grid; 6 x 6 is a good size.
-One player is 'O' and the other is 'X'.
-Players take turns in writing their symbol in a cell.
-The restriction is that you can only play in a cell if all its neighbours are empty (shown shaded in the following diagrams).
+The game is played on a grid.
+First player is X and the second player is O. Both of the players take turns writing their symbols in a cell.
+When a player writes their symbol in a cell, the neighbours are blocked and the other player is not able to play on the blocked cells (shown shaded in the following diagrams).
+The goal of the game is to block all the cells and leave no place for the other player to move.
 The first player unable to move loses.

-For example, in the following game player 'X' wins because 'O' has nowhere to play:
+For example, in the following game player X wins because O has nowhere to play:

 ![alt text](http://www.papg.com/images/Obstruction.gif)